gmdsi/GMDSI_notebooks/docs/intro/freyberg_intro_model.md

+---
+layout: default
+title: Intro to Freyberg
+parent: Introductions to Selected Topics
+nav_order: 1
+---
                     # Intro to the model

 ### 1. Freyberg (1988) - "An Exercise in Ground-Water Model Calibration and Prediction"